adutta/howtobuild_OpenCVCUDA_cpp/README.md

 # Setting Up Visual Studio Project
 This part will be very similar to what OpenCV's documentation has.
 Link to 2.4 documentation in the reference section below.
 I use the local method here, but you can use the global method if you wish.

-1. Build for 64 bit only
+1. Build for 64 bit only.
+This is a requirement to use the GPU.
 2. Include debug and release libs that you require
 3. Edit project for C/C++: include additional libraries
 4. Edit project for Linker: include opencv lib